-DLHWC's administration of the Fund supports DOL's Strategic Goal 3 - Administer Strong Workers' Compensation and Benefits Programs.
+DFELHWC's administration of the Fund supports DOL's Strategic Goal 3 - Improve Administration of and Strengthen Worker Safety Net Programs.
 This goal broadly promotes the economic security of workers and families.
-In particular, DLHWC's administration of the Fund supports Strategic Goal 3.1, Provide workers' compensation benefits for workers who are injured or become ill on the job.
+In particular, DFELHWC's administration of the Fund supports OWCP Performance Goal 3.1, Increase the efficiency and accuracy with which OWCP provides workers' compensation benefits for certain qualified workers who are injured or become ill on the job and improve return-to-work outcomes for injured workers.
 DOL plays a large role in ensuring that worker benefits are protected and that employers administer benefit programs in an appropriate manner.
-DLHWC assists in meeting this strategic goal by ensuring sufficient Funds are assessed to Fund the benefit payments, and payments to the beneficiaries are made promptly.
-In FY 2020 and FY 2019 assessments were sufficient to cover the costs, and performance goals targeting the timeliness of initial claims processing and benefit delivery outcomes were achieved.
+DFELHWC assists in meeting this strategic goal by ensuring sufficient funds are assessed to fund the benefit payments, and payments to the beneficiaries are made promptly.
+In FY 2022 and FY 2021 assessments were sufficient to cover the costs, and performance goals targeting the timeliness of initial claims processing and benefit delivery outcomes were achieved.

-Management's Discussion and Analysis Years ended September 30, 2020 and 2019
+Management's Discussion and Analysis Years ended September 30, 2022 and 2021